monero-project/monero-site/README.md

 ## Translation
 In this section you'll find the info you need to translate a page and add a new translation, but keep in mind that Monero has a [Localization Workgroup](https://github.com/monero-ecosystem/monero-translations) who coordinate and give support to translators-volunteers.
 For live support/request of infos, come chat on `#monero-translations` (Freenode/IRC, riot/matrix, MatterMost).

-The bulk of the website is translatable on Weblate, an easy to use localization platform that provide contributors with a user friendly interface: [translate.getmonero.org](https://translate.getmonero.org).
+The bulk of the website and the roadmap are translatable on Weblate, an easy to use localization platform that provide contributors with a user friendly interface: [translate.getmonero.org](https://translate.getmonero.org).
 Before translating, please read [the guide for translators](https://github.com/monero-ecosystem/monero-translations/blob/master/weblate.md), which contains all the info and workflows you need to know before starting.

 We are trying to move most of the localization work on Weblate, but some parts of the website still need to be manually translated on the repository.
 The following instructions will tell you which files to translate and how to proceed.